The National African American Read-In

 During the month of February, schools, churches, libraries, bookstores, community and professional organizations, and interested citizens are urged to make literacy a significant part of Black History Month by hosting an African American Read-In.
 Hosting an event can be as simple as bringing together friends to share a book, or as elaborate as arranging public readings and media presentations that feature professional African American writers.

->

-> As host, you are responsible for hosting an African American Read-In during the month of February and submitting a short report about your event that includes the location, number of attendees, and books featured.
+As host, you are responsible for hosting an African American Read-In during the month of February and submitting a short report about your event that includes the location, number of attendees, and books featured.
 You do not need to register in advance.
 Note: The Host Report Card is to be submitted after your Read-In event.
-Click here to submit an Online Report Card, OR you and Print and Mail/Fax Report Card.
+Click here to submit an Online Report Card, OR you can Print and Mail/Fax Report Card.
 Please do not submit both.
-Report cards should be submitted between February 1 - March 30, 2014.
+Report cards should be submitted between February 1 - March 30, 2015.

->

-> It's easy as I,2,3!
+It's easy as I,2,3!

 To be recognized as an official African American Read-In Host:

 1) Select books, poems, speeches (anything) authored by African Americans;

 2) Hold your event during the month of February; and

 3) Report results by submitting an African American Read-In Report Card.